Beiusxzw/Beiusxzw/README.md

 ### Hi there 👋

-- 👨‍🎓 I'm currently a student major in Biomedical Science, and I plan to go for PhD in bioinformatics after graduation
+- 👨‍🎓 I'm going to study PhD in Bioinformatics, and I have graduated from ZJU-UoE BSc.
+Biomedical Science.